bu-ist/bu-webdiff-legacy/README.md

 ## Setting Up

+* If you don't already have [Brew](http://brew.sh/), install it.
+This will help with managing your dependencies.
+* If you don't have Selenium install it using `brew install selenium-server-standalone`.
+* If you don't have ImageMagick install it using `brew install imagemagick`.
+* Now's a good time to update Python too, which will take care of grabbing pip for you.
+Do this using `brew install python`.

 After cloning or downloading, install the required packages using [pip](https://pypi.python.org/pypi/pip).
 Using [virtualenv](https://pypi.python.org/pypi/virtualenv) is highly recommended.

 To setup your virtualenv (once):